-Deployment
+# Deployment

-The easiest way to deploy Gauguin is by using Docker.
-More specifically, we'll need three different services, so we're going to use docker-compose.
+More specifically, we'll need three different services, so we're going to use **docker-compose**.

-Let's log into your server and create a file called docker-compose.yaml
+Let's log into your server and create a file called `docker-compose.yaml`

 version: '3.7'